 Einstein created his theory after the Michelson-Morley experiments in 1881 / 1887 failed to verify the presence of a medium conducting the light.
 Scientists had assumed the light was conducted by an existing agent, like the sound is conducted by air.

 Ever since then, physicists assume there was no such medium at all, the so-called aether.
 But Einstein supposed it had to exist, even a long time after introducing his theories of relativity:

-● “The mechanical aether, identified by Newton as 'the absolute space', has to be acknowledged by us as a physical reality.”
+● “The mechanical aether, named by Newton 'the absolute space', has to be acknowledged by us as a physical reality.”

 ● “The occurrence of centrifugal effects on a (rotating) object […] indicates that this aether has to be understood not just as a fancy figure of the NEWTONian theory, but that something real in nature correlates with it.”

 ● “But even if […], we cannot miss out the aether; since the general theory of relativity […] rules out an unlinked long range effect.
 But every theory of close-by effects requires continued fields and with them the existence of an 'aether'”.

 (Albert Einstein 1924, „Über den Äther“, in: Verhandlungen der Schweizerischen Naturforschenden Gesellschaft, volume 105, pages 85-93)